Quasilimiting behavior for one-dimensional diffusions with killing

-or the related bound
+or the related bound { {$\mathit{GB}''$} }

-While these conditions are satisfied in many applications they are from a theoretical point of view unsatisfactory.
-In particular, it seems peculiar that an upper bound on the killing rate as in ($GB'$) should be necessary.
-On the contrary increasing the killing rate $\kappa$ should, from a heuristic point of view, only strengthen the convergence to quasistationarity. \begin{remark} We make use of Theorem \ref{Thm33} only in the case $\lambda_0^{\kappa} > \lim_{x \rightarrow \infty}\kappa(x)$ and $\Rho((0,\infty)) < \infty$.
+While these conditions are satisfied in many applications they are, from a~theoretical point of view, unsatisfactory.
+In particular, it seems peculiar that an upper bound on the killing rate as in (\ref{eqGB1}) should be necessary.
+On the contrary increasing the killing rate $\kappa$ should, from a heuristic point of view, only strengthen the convergence to quasistationarity. \begin{remark} We make use of Theorem \ref{Thm33} only in the case

+and $\Rho ((0,\infty)) < \infty$.
 In the other cases we use different techniques.
 In the next chapter we will show that $\infty$ is always in the limit-point case.
-As emphasized in \cite{quasistat} in this case the heuristic behind Theorem \ref{Thm33} is quite clear, but the translation of this idea into formal mathematics is not trivial. \end{remark}
+As emphasized and explained in \citet{quasistat} in this case the heuristic behind Theorem~\ref{Thm33} is quite clear, but the translation of this idea into formal mathematics is not trivial.\vadjust{\goodbreak} \end{remark}

-\section{Analytic Results}
+\section{Analytic results}

 In this chapter we derive several key analytic facts about the spectra of generators and resolvents.
-While some of these are standard in the theory of Sturm-Liouville operators, and well known to specialists in that field, they are less familiar to probabilists, and we explain them in some detail here.
-In section \ref{sec:FW} we show that the technical conditions for a limit-point boundary at $\infty$ may be weakened.
+While some of these are standard in the theory of Sturm--Liouville operators, and well known to specialists in that field, they are less familiar to probabilists, and we explain them in some detail here.
+In Section \ref{sec:FW} we show that the technical conditions for a limit-point boundary at~$\infty$ may be weakened.
 Section \ref{sec:SLspec} derives basic results linking the spectrum and speed measure.
 Section \ref{sec:LPHI} presents the standard parabolic Harnack inequality in the form that we will be using.
 Section \ref{sec:SRLT} applies the analytic results to convergence on compacta.
-Section \ref{sec:ID} explains why strong conditions on the initial conditions are unnecessary.
-Finally, section \ref{sec:entrance} generalises the results to the case of an entrance boundary at $\infty$.
+Section~\ref{sec:ID} explains why strong conditions on the initial conditions are unnecessary.
+Finally, Section \ref{sec:entrance} generalizes the results to the case of an entrance boundary at $\infty$.